MicrosoftDocs/customer-voice/cv-docs/plan-survey.md

 A few best practices enable you to create an effective high-volume survey using Customer Voice:

 - Make sure that you create the survey in a non-default environment.
-Microsoft Forms Pro (Default) uses the version of Common Data Service that has fixed service protection limits.
+Dynamics 365 Customer Voice (Default) uses the version of Common Data Service that has fixed service protection limits.
 More information: [Service Protection API Limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits)

-  **Recommendation**: [Switch the environment](https://docs.microsoft.com/forms-pro/change-environment) to your existing production Common Data Service environment, or [create a new production environment](https://docs.microsoft.com/power-platform/admin/create-environment) from the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
+  **Recommendation**: [Create a project](create-project.md) in your existing production Common Data Service environment, or [create a new production environment](https://docs.microsoft.com/power-platform/admin/create-environment) from the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

 - When you're sending a non-anonymous survey, avoid sending a large number of invitations through Power Automate at the same time.
 Sending more than eight individual survey invitations per minute might result in processing delays.

   **Recommendations:**
   - To send a large batch of invitations at once, use email.
-More information: [Send a survey by using email](https://docs.microsoft.com/forms-pro/send-survey-email)
+More information: [Send a survey by using email](send-survey-email.md)
   - Customize the sender's email address to help recipients identify the survey with your company and improve the survey response rate.
-More information: [Customize sender email address](https://docs.microsoft.com/forms-pro/send-survey-email#customize-sender-email-address)
+More information: [Customize sender email address](customize-sender-email.md)

 - When using Power Automate to automate survey response processing or follow-up, be sure to create the workflow by using the account that has the capacity to run the projected workflow volume.